 This spring, I started brainstorming solutions to all our functional challenges in the room and drawing out what our dream space would look like.
 I filled out my Polished Habitat Design Method Worksheets for the room, and then came up with the rendering below.

-Switching to a front-loading washer would allow me to add a BIG countertop over the machines, and then I could replace the old small counter area with a sink.
+The first thing we had to decide was whether we wanted to switch to a front-loading washer.
+That decision had a ripple effect on the whole room because it allowed me to add a new BIG countertop over the machines, and then I could replace the old small counter area with a sink.

 The prior $86 laundry room update was intended to just spruce up the room while we focused on other areas of the house.
 This year, we were finally ready to create my dream space…or as close as I could get within the limited footprint of a hallway posing as a laundry room.